1100011Dawg/Obsidian_Dawson/School/IB ELA/Writing Analysis.md

 > 60% analysis 40% understanding for works
 > Use Present tense for analyzing literature

-#### Types of Charectors
+#### Types of Characters
  - Protagonist: the main character
  - Antagonist: opposes the main character
- - Secondary Charectory: less important but plays key roles
+ - Secondary Characters: less important but plays key roles
- - Tertiary Charectors may appear 1-2 scenes
+ - Tertiary Characters may appear 1-2 scenes

-- Round: authorals have deveolped with details
+- Round: authors have developed with details
+- Flat: underdeveloped

+- Static: does not change
-- Flat
+- Dynamic: Does change

+-Foil: contrasts a character through contrast

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0MTExODkzNSw3MDc4MjAyOTBdfQ==
+eyJoaXN0b3J5IjpbMTg0MTMzOTY4Nyw3MDc4MjAyOTBdfQ==
 -->